celery/celery/docs/userguide/tasks.rst

         except (Twitter.FailWhaleError, Twitter.LoginError), exc:
             raise send_twitter_status.retry(exc=exc)

-Here the `exc` argument was used to pass the current exception to :meth:`~@Task.retry`.
-Both the exception and the traceback will be available in the task state (if a result backend is enabled).

 .. note::

     The :meth:`~@Task.retry` call will raise an exception so any code after the retry